wp-plugins/dropdown-menu-widget/readme.txt

 1. A preview of the widget in action.

 == Changelog ==

+= 1.2.0 =
+* Removed title attributes for the categories dropdown menu items.

 = 1.1.0 =
 * Added custom walker class to disable title attributes on menu items.